ExploitTheLoop/AiKeyBoard/README.md

 ## 📜 License
 This project is open-source and available under the **MIT License**.

+⚠️ **Warning:**
+For the **release build** in Android Studio, encryption has been added.
+**Remove ProGuard rules**, or your Google authentication fingerprint will change, and authentication will not work.

 ## 🌎 Connect With Us
 For feedback, contributions, or suggestions, feel free to reach out or create an issue! 🚀